aleksa-sukovic/scrapy/README.md

 ### User agents

 A user agent is a computer program representing a person, in this case a Scrapy instance.
-I provided several built in user agents for simulating different crawlers.
-Of course, you can write your own.
+Scrapy provides several built in user agents for simulating different crawlers.

 #### Why use custom user agents

-User agents make sense only in context of readers that read from some urls.
-More precisely, in cases where you want to read a web site that creates its content using JavaScript
+User agents make sense only in a context of readers that fetch their data over HTTP protocol.
+More precisely, in cases where you want to read a web page that creates its content dynamically using JavaScript.
-(commonly known as SPAs or Single Page Applications).

-Scrapy by default can not parse and execute JavaScript files.
-The possible solution for this is for Scrapy to represent itself as some other user agent, possibly allowing web sites to serve different content made specifically for crawling needs using services like [Prerender](https://prerender.io/).
+Scrapy by default can not parse JavaScript files.
+This is a problem all web crawlers face.
+There are numerous techniques for overcoming this problem, usually by using external services like [Prerender](https://prerender.io/) which redirect crawling bots to cached HTML pages.

+Several user agents are provided to allow Scrapy to represent itself as some of the common user agents.
+Please not  that in case a web page implements more advance crawling security checks
+(for example an IP check) than provided checker would fail, since they only modify the HTTP request headers.

 If you want to find out more, there is a great article on pre-rendering over at [Netlify](https://www.netlify.com/blog/2016/11/22/prerendering-explained/).